A slender subshrub or undershrub growing up to 2 m tall.

-Grows best well drained soils in sun or partial shaded coastal sites with some summer moisture.
+It grows best well drained soils in sun or partial shaded coastal sites with some summer moisture.
+It grows naturally in wet areas so may need reliable moisture.
 It is hardy when established and ideal for narrow sites.
-Prune to keep bushy.

 Hibbertias, generally, are easy to grow from cuttings.
 Seeds can be slow and difficult to germinate.

-Likely regenerates from seedbank after fire.
+It likely regenerates from seedbank after fire.